balfour-d/EC601-ChipletsProject/111324_NewPlan.md

 # Steps
 - recreate full circuit on LTSpice
   - Look into replacing throughhole components with board mounted to simulate a PCB versus breadboard design
+  - show inputs and outputs of lpf and hpf to compare to individual circuits
 - create specific high and low pass filters with same components and demonstrate their function
 - measure difference in scale between monolithic design and chiplet design
   - figure out how large a full board versus a singular hpf or lpf would be